-The Company's primary sources of liquidity are cash flow from operations, which includes selling its products and collecting receivables, available cash reserves and borrowing capacity available under the Credit Facility.
+The Company's primary sources of liquidity are cash flow from operations, which includes selling its products and collecting receivables, available cash reserves and borrowing capacity available under the 2018 Credit Facility.
 Principal uses of cash are to support working capital demands, meet debt service requirements and support the Company's capital allocation strategy, which includes acquisitions, capital expenditures, and repurchases of the Company's common stock, among others.

-Borrowings under the Revolver and the Term Loan under the Credit Facility, which are subject to variable rates of interest, were subject to a maximum total borrowing limit of \$450.0 million (effective January 1, 2018 to January 28, 2018), and of \$500.0 million (effective January 29, 2018).
-For the first three months of 2018 and for the fiscal year ended December 31, 2017, we were in compliance with all of our debt covenants under the terms of the Credit Agreement.
-As of April 1, 2018, the unused availability under the Revolver, net of cash on hand, was \$186.5 million.
+Borrowings under the 2015 Revolver and the 2015 Term Loan under the 2015 Credit Facility, which were subject to variable rates of interest, were subject to a maximum total borrowing limit of \$450.0 million (effective January 1, 2018 to January 28, 2018), and of \$500.0 million (effective January 29, 2018 to June 4, 2018).
+Borrowings under the 2018 Revolver and the 2018 Term Loan under the 2018 Credit Facility, which are subject to variable rates of interest, were subject to a maximum total borrowing limit of \$900.0 million (effective June 5, 2018).
+For the first six months of 2018 and for the fiscal year ended December 31, 2017, we were in compliance with all of our debt covenants under the terms of the credit agreement in existence at the time.
+As of July 1, 2018, the unused availability under the 2018 Revolver, net of cash on hand, was \$453.0 million.

-The Company's existing cash and cash equivalents, cash generated from operations, and available borrowings under its Credit Facility will be sufficient to meet anticipated cash needs for working capital and capital expenditures for at least the next 12 months, exclusive of any acquisitions, based on its current cash flow budgets and forecast of our short-term and long-term liquidity needs.
+The Company's existing cash and cash equivalents, cash generated from operations, and available borrowings under its 2018 Credit Facility will be sufficient to meet anticipated cash needs for working capital and capital expenditures for at least the next 12 months, exclusive of any acquisitions, based on its current cash flow budgets and forecast of our short-term and long-term liquidity needs.

-The ability to access unused borrowing capacity under the Credit Facility as a source of liquidity is dependent on maintaining compliance with the financial covenants as specified under the terms of the Credit Agreement.
+The ability to access unused borrowing capacity under the 2018 Credit Facility as a source of liquidity is dependent on maintaining compliance with the financial covenants as specified under the terms of the 2018 Credit Agreement.
 Working capital requirements vary from period to period depending on manufacturing volumes primarily related to the RV, marine and MH industries, the timing of deliveries, and the payment cycles of customers.
 In the event that operating cash flow is inadequate and one or more of the Company's capital resources were to become unavailable, the Company would seek to revise its operating strategies accordingly.
 The Company will continue to assess its liquidity position and potential sources of supplemental liquidity in view of operating performance, current economic and capital market conditions, and other relevant circumstances.